Loading...

 • The customer logs in to Gmail.

-• Automatic Gmail logging to Salesforce automatically because Salesforce trusts Gmail’s verification.
+• Automatic Gmail logging to Salesforce is automatic because Salesforce trusts Gmail’s verification.

 Why To Implement Social Sign-On in Salesforce?